BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 improve my runs, such as:

 - not take every card reward every time I've been presented with one.
-This resulted in clogging up my deck, which lowers the chances of drawing the cards I want.
+This resulted in clogging up my deck, which lowered the chances of drawing the cards I want.
-- NOT play with a build in mind, meaning, do not play each run thinking that you will get the build that you want.
-The RNG in this game gives me cards and items that will most likely not be suitable with the build I want.
+- not play with a build in mind, meaning, do not play each run thinking that you will get the build that you want.
+The RNG in this game will not always give you the cards you want, so you are forced to make a build from the rewards given to you
 - it's better to take cards (even ones you don't want) that would win fights rather than skip them if they don't belong to my build.

-I also started following <a href="https://www.youtube.com/channel/UC1ig-JZyQoVpkOlyz9ODktg">Baalorlord on YouTube and on Twitch</a> and binged watch his runs.
-His videos are so entertaining and informative to watch, in that he caters to all players but mainly focus on helping newer ones.
+I also started following <a href="https://www.youtube.com/channel/UC1ig-JZyQoVpkOlyz9ODktg">Baalorlord on YouTube and Twitch</a> and binge-watched his runs.
+His videos are so entertaining and informative to watch, in that he caters to all players but mainly focuses on helping newer ones.

 ## Experiences With Each Character